If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 The third crucial meal that you cannot skip is the post-workout meal.

-After training you should take a fast-absorbing shake and also simple carbohydrates, to quickly lower cortisol levels, and quickly promote muscle growth.
+After training you should take a fast-absorbing shake and also simple carbohydrates, to quickly lower cortisol levels, and promote muscle growth quickly.
 However, as this shake is fast-acting, it will not maintain protein synthesis at high levels for a long time.
 You should therefore consume a solid meal between 1 and 2 hours after training.

 This meal should consist of proteins and complex carbohydrates.